teeze-solutions/TPS/TPS-Toolkit/User-Adoption-Guidance.md

 > The System Prompt is not just a template; it's a configuration file for the AI's "operating system."
 It loads the Moral Compass (EMF) and the definitions of all three Tiers into the AI's context.

-By customizing the `Persona`, `Constraints`, and `Directives` in the System Prompt, you can create highly specialized and reliable AI collaborators for any domain.
+By customizing the `Persona`, `Constraints`, and `Directives` in the System Prompt, you can create highly specialized and more reliable AI collaborators across different domains.

 <p align="center">
   <a href="./TPS-System-Prompt-Template.md">